 Dandelions, Barnyardgrass, Curly Dock, Green Foxtail, Black Nightshade, Orchardgrass, Shattercane, Purslane, Wooly Cupgrass, Giant Foxtail, Lamb’s Quarters, Buckhorn Plantain, Quackgrass, Velvetleaf, Annual Bluegrass, Creeping Bentgrass, Black Medic, Redroot Pigweed, Catchweed Bedstraw, Clover.

 The three forms of corn gluten meal described above are comparable in effectiveness.

 Cost: prices will vary by brand and quantity, but corn gluten-based products are a little more expensive than traditional chemical-based weed n feed products.

-Tips for using Corn Gluten Meal
+Other Tips for Using Corn Gluten Meal

 - Coverage depends on which form of corn gluten you’re using, so read the package for accurate application.
-In general, however, corn gluten is applied at 20 – 40 lbs per 1500sq ft.
-For best results, it should be twice a year in spring and fall.
+In general, corn gluten is applied at 20 – 40 lbs per 1500sq ft.
+For best results, it should be applied twice a year in spring and fall.

 - Corn gluten will not work until wetted, so wet it down using a fine soft spray after applying.

 - One application effectively supresses weeds for 4 – 6 weeks.